SachiSakurane/jx/README.md

 // It'll be called if the mouse down. rxComponent.rx.mouse(jx::MouseEventType::kDown).subscribe([](const auto& enent){
-    // on your lovely code...
+    // on your professional code...
 });

 // You can also get bounds events.